Henriquemcc/AS05_Implementacao_de_Assistente_Conversacional_Baseado_em_LLM_-_Topicos_em_Computacao_III_-_2025-1/README.EN.md

 1. Go to: https://huggingface.co/settings/tokens

    If you are not logged into Hugging Face, log in.
 If you do not have an account, create an account.

 2. Click the ```Create new token``` button.

-3. In ``Token name```, type in your preferred name for the API key.
+3. In ``Token name```, type the name of your choice for the API key.

 4. Click ````Create token```.